 Samuel Powel was born in Philadelphia, Pennsylvania in 1738.
-The son of a prominent Welsh family, Powel is best known for his two terms as Mayor of Philadelphia, from 1775-17761 and from 1789-1790.
-The office of mayor lay vacant between his two terms; thus, Powel was the last colonial era mayor of Philadelphia, and the first mayor of the city after independence was secured.
-The second of three children, Powel graduated from the City College of Philadelphia (now the University of Pennsylvania) in 1759.2 After spending several years in England, where he spent time with figures including Voltaire, the Pope, and the Duke of York, Powel abandoned his Quaker upbringings, converted to the Church of England, and returned to claim his inheritance in 1767.3
+The son of a prominent Welsh family, Powel is best known for his two terms as Mayor of Philadelphia, from 1775-1776 and from 1789-1790.1 The office of mayor lay vacant between his two terms; thus, Powel was the last colonial era mayor of Philadelphia, and the first mayor of the city after independence was secured.
+The second of three children, Powel graduated from the City College of Philadelphia (now the University of Pennsylvania) in 1759.2 After spending several years on a Grand Tour, where he spent time with figures including Voltaire, the Pope, and the Duke of York, Powel returned to Philadelphia in late October 1767.3

-Upon his return to the States, Powel wed Elizabeth Willing, herself both the daughter and niece of two previous Philadelphia mayors.4 His inheritance had left Powel with an obscene amount of wealth, including more than 90 properties in the Philadelphia era.
-In spite of this, Powel chose to purchase a home from Charles Stedman.
+On August 7, 1769, Powel married Elizabeth Willing, the daughter, granddaughter, and sister of three previous mayors.4 Samuel purchased a home from Charles Stedman shortly before their marriage.
 This property, at 244 South 3rd Street in Philadelphia, stands today as a museum dedicated to the role played by Powel in both the founding of the nation and the relaxing of tensions after the Revolutionary War.
-Serving as an outpost for dignitaries, politicians, and those of high society, one of the Powel Home’s regular guests were George and Martha Washington.5
+Serving as an outpost for dignitaries, politicians, and those of high society, two of the Powel Home’s regular guests were George and Martha Washington.5

 After the Siege of Yorktown, George and Martha Washington occupied, for a time, the residence next door to the Powel House in Philadelphia.
-The Powels, noted entertainers of their time (insomuch that John Adams once called a dinner at their home a "most sinful feast"6) quickly became friends of the Washingtons, hosting the first President and the First Lady several times during their stay in Philadelphia.
-The President and First Lady would return the favor, hosting the Powels at Mount Vernon on many an occasion.7
+The Powels, noted entertainers of their time (insomuch that John Adams once called a dinner at their home a "most sinful feast") quickly became friends of the Washingtons, hosting the first President and the First Lady several times during their stay in Philadelphia.6 The President and First Lady would return the favor, hosting the Powels at Mount Vernon in October 1787.7

 Powel’s biggest claim to fame, however, was the fervor in which he pledged himself to the Revolutionary cause.
 Although Powel would wait until the withdrawal of British troops from Philadelphia to sign the Oath of Allegiance,8 his passion for the revolutionary cause would earn him the title of “Patriot Mayor”.9 Upon the American victory in the Revolutionary War, Powel reclaimed his position as mayor, serving in the post until 1790.
 However, Powel’s political career did not end.
 After leaving the mayor’s office, Powel was elected to a term in the Pennsylvania, State Senate, a post in which he would serve until his death in 1793.10